gbeckers/Darr/docs/tutorialarray.rst

 the languages that Darr can generate read code snippets for.

-Note that this way Darr arrays are widely and easily readable without Darr or Python, but the easiest of course is still to use Darr if that is available.
+Note that this way Darr arrays are widely and easily readable without Darr or Python, but the easiest for manipulation the data and metadata, it is of course easier to use Darr if that is available.

 .. _fromnumpy: